Place of Birth

 Richard and Mary Lyn Ballantine

 Elizabeth Morley Cowles was born to the Cowles newspaper publishing family.
 She attended Smith College, Stanford University, and University of Minnesota; received a Bachelor of Arts at Fort Lewis College in Durango, Colorado, in 1975; and ultimately was the first woman to receive an honorary degree (doctorate) there in 2004.
 She and her second husband, reporter Arthur A. Ballantine, had moved there and, in 1952, purchased the Durango News and The Herald Democrat, combining them into the Durango Herald in 1960.
-Ballantine served as a principled editor and writer, winning many journalism awards for her work, and took over the leadership of the paper after her husband’s death.
-She became chairman of the board and was named the first woman chair of the Colorado Associated Press Association in 1968.
+Ballantine served as a principle editor and writer, winning many journalism awards for her work, and took over the leadership of the paper after her husband’s death.
+She became chairman of the board and was named the first woman chair of the Colorado Press Association 1968.

 By 1957, the Ballantines had established the Ballantine Family Fund to support nonprofit causes to “better the human condition.”
 Through the fund, with Morley at its helm as president, the Ballantine Fund promoted Fort Lewis College’s development from a rural campus and two-year agricultural and mechanical college to the prestigious four-year college that is central to Colorado’s Southwest.
 They established its Center of Southwest Studies and helped launch the Durango Arts Center, while also supporting educational institutions throughout the state, such as Fountain Valley School and the University of Denver.